nilsdenter/ga_from_semiconductor_patents/README.md

-# Generative Appropriability in the US Semiconductor Industry
+# Measuring generative appropriability: Experiments with US semiconductor patents

 This project contains the data and code used in the paper titled "Measuring generative appropriability: Experiments with US semiconductor patents".